sneas/ionic-native-http-connection-backend/README.md

 }
 ```

-## Known issues

-* `Response.url` is missing due to limitation of `cordova-plugin-advanced-http` plugin

 ## Troubleshooting

-### I followed the installation and usage instructions but still receive CORS issue on app start
+### (HttpModule, Angular < 4.3) I followed the installation and usage instructions but still receive CORS issue on app start

 Wrap the first request with `Platform.ready()`.
 The code will resemble the listing below.